sajjansaju/sql-subquery-practice/README.md

-# 🛒 RetailDB SQL Practice Project
+# 🛒 RetailDB SQL  Project

 This repository contains a fully structured PostgreSQL dataset designed for hands-on practice with SQL concepts such as **joins**, **subqueries (correlated & uncorrelated)**, **aggregations**, and **filtering**.
 It includes a `RetailDB` schema simulating a simple e-commerce business with customers, orders, products, categories, and payments.